anewcomer/magic-8-ball-thumby/README.md

   - 10 Affirmative answers
   - 5 Non-committal answers
   - 5 Negative answers
-- **Smooth Animations**:
-  - Subtle shake animation when activated
+- **Responsive Animation**: quick shake when activated, then an immediate text reveal
-  - Fade-out and fade-in transitions
-- **Classic Visuals**: 8-ball sprite displayed at the center of the screen
+- **Classic Visuals**: 8-ball sprite displayed at the center of the screen with dithering for low-brightness effects
 - **Text Wrapping**: Phrases are automatically wrapped to fit the small screen (max 10 characters per line)
+- **Firmware Friendly**: Sprite drawing works on both legacy and current Thumby firmware APIs

 ## How to Use

 1. **Upload the app**: Use the [Thumby Code Editor](https://thumby.us/Code-Editor/) to upload `magic8ball.py` to your Thumby device
 2. **Ask a question**: Think of a yes/no question in your mind
 3. **Activate**: Press any button or D-pad direction
-4. **View answer**: The ball will shake, fade out, and reveal your answer
+4. **View answer**: The ball will shake briefly, then the answer text appears instantly
 5. **Repeat**: Press any button again to return to the 8-ball and ask another question

 ## Game Flow